-I am not a yogi, but yoga poses do help with my flexibility and improve my range of motion.
+I am not a yogi, but yoga poses do help with flexibility and improve range of motion.

 So, what do you need if you are looking for items to help with your stretching or you are looking at starting your yoga practice at home?